deh0017/ut-6-03x/README.md

 ## Software and Kit Requirements

 To be able to debug and upload these projects to the LaunchPad, follow the instruction in [Software Requirements.pdf](/software_requirements.pdf) and [Kit Requirements.pdf](/kit_requirements.pdf).
-Click [here](https://drive.google.com/open?id=0B_BEuwvumKEUVURXRm5nRmZsWmM) to download **Keil uVision 4** and **TExaS**.
 If you follow the official instruction from [Texas Instruments](http://www.ti.com/ww/en/launchpad/software.html#tabs), you can upload and run your program on the LaunchPad.